xiaoylu/leetcode_category/Container_all_lang/Readme.md

 Java: `HashSet`, `TreeSet`, `TreeMap` (vs. `HashMap`)

-Java: `ArrayDeque` is better than `LinkedDeque` due to memory usage.
+Java: `ArrayDeque` is better than `LinkedDeque` due to memory usage and fault tolerance.